Get insider access

 USB-C

 These headphones come with a wireless dongle.
 It has a USB-C connector and comes with a USB-A adapter.
 There aren't any inputs to this dongle.
-Only the SteelSeries Arctis Nova 7X variant's dongle has a switch so that you can use the headphones wirelessly via Xbox or USB.
+Like the SteelSeries Arctis Nova 5 Wireless, only the Xbox variant's dongle has a switch.
+Set the switch to Xbox to game with your Xbox and to USB to game via another platform.